All kind of hardware and software Troubleshooting..we provide network solutions..Registered software are available here

 A Billion-Dollar Combo

 Isilon's scale-out NAS systems are designed to begin small and scale quickly and non-disruptively up to 10 petabytes in size, with extremely high levels of performance and availability.
-EMC's Atmos object storage complements Isilon for globally distributed environments and access to data Relevant Products/Services for usages like Web 2.0 applications.
+EMC's Atmos object storage complements Isilon for globally distributed environments and access to data for usages like Web 2.0 applications.
 EMC expects their combined revenues will reach a $1 billion run rate during the second half of 2012.

 Sujal Patel, CEO of Isilon, said he's excited about joining EMC.
 He pointed to EMC's track record of successfully acquiring, integrating and growing companies and the complementary nature of the technologies.
 He expects EMC to take Isilon "to the next level" and accelerate its growth.